Thadeo Catacutan, MD

 Internship - Santo Tomas University Hospital

-Medical School - University of Santo Tomas Faculty of Medicine & Surgery
+Medical Education - University of Santo Tomas Faculty of Medicine & Surgery

 Undergraduate - University of Santo Tomas